linkspreed/Biospreed/Special_Works.md

 ### 21.10.2022 (announcement Biospreed)
+- The server and code for the new version are now ready for launch.

+### 21.10.2022 (announcement Biospreed)
 **Biospreed** gets a big update today - version 11.0.0 will be updated to version 25.1.0. 😍

 # 11.10.2022